antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 ## Setting up a development environment

 This section pertains only to the development setup. **This should not be used for production deployments!**
+For this section, it is assumed that you have cloned the RDFM repository already.

 The server utilizes the Poetry tool to manage project dependencies.
 You can run a development RDFM Management Server by running the following commands: